Brand Strategy

 Customer Acquisition vs Retention Costs

-Acquiring a new customer typically costs five to seven times more than retaining an existing one.
+Acquiring a new customer typically costs 5 to 7 times as much as retaining an existing one.
 Yet many companies focus disproportionately on acquisition while neglecting the support that keeps customers around.

 It’s like constantly pouring water into a bucket with holes in the bottom.
 No matter how much you add, you’ll never fill it until you address the leaks.